- 1 The Best Kayaks for Beginners of 2019

 The Scrambler 11 doesn’t include any accessories other than the adjustable seat, which is very comfortable in its own right.
 If you don’t have a kayak paddle, you’ll need to purchase one before hitting the lake.
+Aside from the lack of accessories, this is still a good choice as its the best beginner kayak overall on this list.
 Also check out the best kayak list for the top of the top picks.

 #2 Sun Dolphin Aruba – Best Value Kayak for Beginners

 - More stability for higher ease of use

 - Cockpit is large and comfortable